kennytilton/MatrixJS/README.md

 Welcome to MatrixJS and MatrixCLJS, two lightweight but powerful web development frameworks for Javascript and ClojureScript, enervated by native ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.

 * Lightweight means not having to learn a new framework erected around HTML/JS (requiring tooling or pre-processing).
 Instead of wrapping JS/HTML from the outside, MatrixJS goes inside Javascript/CLJS to change what happens when we read or set properties.
 * Powerful means having as much work done as efficiently as possible by MatrixJS.
 Matrix proxy DOM is specified declaratively and revised automagically as referenced properties change.
 Changes begin with procedural mutations made by conventional event handlers.
 Cells provides the motive force to cascade these initial changes throughout the matrix as if it were a spreadsheet.
-MatrixJS glue then mirrors revised attributes and new/lost proxy DOM to the actual client DOM.
+Application "model" and "view" live in the same flow so each readily reflect each other.
+MatrixJS glue mirrors just revised attributes and new/lost proxy DOM to the actual client DOM.

 We build dynamic, efficient interfaces from standard JS/CLJS and thinly-wrapped HTML, free to concentrate on the application.